georgefst/monpad/README.md

 ## Browsers

-Due to the use of some bleeding-edge Web APIs, at time of writing, the client only really works satisfactorily on Firefox Beta for Android:
+Due to the use of some bleeding-edge Web APIs, at time of writing, the client only really works satisfactorily on very recent versions of Firefox for Android:
-- The *pointer events* API is unreliable in Chrome (offsets are reported wrong), and in beta in Firefox.
+- The *pointer events* API is unreliable in Chrome (offsets are reported wrong).
 - Firefox does not currently give permission to switch to fullscreen on a change of rotation.

 There is currently no Windows support, but [it's very much on the roadmap](https://github.com/georgefst/monpad/issues/5).